neurobionics/opensourceleg/README.md

 4. You can now use the Rust logger in Python!

 ### To build the logger for distribution
-Run `maturin build -r` after step 2 of the instructions above, this will generate distributable wheel.
+Run `maturin build -r` after step 2 of the instructions above, this will generate a distributable wheel.